lzim/mtl/faciltator_dashboard.md

 # Sim UI Facilitator Dashboard

 This section explains how to use the Facilitator Dashboard to set up and manage teams.
-It also explains how to set up Team Time (tt) report content.
+It also explains how to access mtl.how/menu and set up Team Time (tt) report content.

 **You Will Need to Be Registered as a Facilitator in:**